Recently, Merril Hoge posted thoughts on LinkedIn about raising kids:

 GAMES ARE CANCELLED Who has not silently cheered upon receipt of this text or email?
 "Due to the rain, games are cancelled for this evening."
 Let's be honest, I'm a super visually emotional person, therefore, my cheering is RARELY silent!
 YAAAAASSSSSSS!!!!!!
 Please...

-WOMAN, MOTHER, AUTHOR
+WOMAN, MOTHER, JOYFUL ENTREPRENEUR

 New Year, New You – Why??